telerik/reporting-docs/embedding-reports/program-the-report-definition/report-events/using-report-events.md

 previous_url: /using-report-events
 ---

-# Using Events of the Report Item
+# Using Events of the Report

 The __Report__ object exposes these events: